-There are 4 different colour options to choose from, including an all-white choice and 3 dark models that only vary based on the colour of the plastic pieces.
+There are 4 different color options to choose from, including an all-white choice and 3 dark models that only vary based on the color of the plastic pieces.
 Upon initial purchase, the grinder comes with a manual, a soft brush, and a cloth travel bag.

 But is this budget grinder the best for your coffee-grinding needs?
 Are there advantages to choosing this unique design from other well-known brands?
 Let’s dive in to learn more about one of the most recently released premium coffee grinders.